Francine Smith

-Francine Lee Smith (formerly Ling; née Dawson) born September 26, is a fictional character on the American animated sitcom American Dad!
-She is the wife of the main character, Stan Smith and the mother of Hayley and Steve Smith.
+Francine Lee Smith (formerly Ling; née Dawson) is a fictional character on the American animated sitcom American Dad!.
+She is married to the main character, Stan Smith and the mother of Hayley and Steve Smith.
 Francine is voiced by Wendy Schaal.

 Early in the series, Francine is often seen as the voice of reason in her dysfunctional family, adopting the stereotypical role of the long-suffering wife or doting mother.
-However, as the show progressed, her backstory developed with allusions to unconventional and surreal activities, including working for strip clubs, underground fighting rings, cult memberships, multiple murders, and substance abuse.
+However, as the show progresses, her backstory develops with allusions to unconventional and surreal activities, including working for strip clubs, underground fighting rings, cult memberships, multiple murders, and substance abuse.